majcen-dev/bggs/README.md

 # BGG Selctor

-BGG Selector lets you view your [BGG](https://boardgamegeek.com/) boardgame collection and helps you to choose what to play next.
+BGG Selector lets you view your [BGG](https://boardgamegeek.com/) boardgame collection and helps you choosing what to play next.

 Built with [ReactJS](https://reactjs.org/) and [Express](https://expressjs.com/).